How Many Solar Panels Does it Take to Power a House?

 Solar thermal panels are a closed system of tubes that contain a solution similar to antifreeze.
 Solar thermal panels collect solar heat and transfer it to hot water tanks.
-Garrison said that electrical hot water tanks work the best for solar hot water use.
-DIY Resource: http://www.networx.com/article/how-many-solar-panels-does-it-take-to-po
+Garrison advised that electrical hot water tanks work the best for solar hot water use.

-What affects the number of solar panels you will need to power your house?
+What affects the number of solar panels necessary to power your house?

-Depending on what direction your house is situated – north/south or east/west, you will have more or less sun available to you for use as power.
+Depending on what direction your house is situated – north/south or east/west, you will have more or less sunshine available to you to convert into solar power.
 The other primary factor is how much shade your home receives.

-Garrison said that it is best to contact a business such as his to do an assessment of your home.
-For example, Northeast Solar uses technology such as a Solar Pathfinder to measure how much sun your home would receive in a year, which in turn reveals how much power you could generate.
-They also use a Solmetric Sun-Eye to measure shade and solar access.
-“Once we have gathered all the information, we download it into a program that gives us a more accurate measure of electrical savings and output,” said Garrison.
-DIY Resource: http://www.hometalk.com
+Contact a professional for an assessment of your home.
+They'll utilize technology such as a Solar Pathfinder to measure how much sun your home receives in a year, which in turn reveals how much power you could generate.
+They will also use a special device to measure shade and solar access.
+“Once we have gathered all the information, we download it into a program that gives us a more accurate measure of electrical savings and output,” disclosed Garrison.

-How does the number of panels effect “payback?”
+How does the number of panels affect “payback?”

-In general, for the average home (and 16 panels), it takes about six to eight years to payback the cost of installation, according to Garrison.
-In addition, some power companies allow you to contract to sell off excess power to be fed back into the general grid, saving you even more money over time.
+In general, for the average home (and 16 panels), it takes about six to eight years to pay back the cost of installation, according to Garrison.
+In addition, some power companies allow you to contract to sell excess power to be fed back into the general grid, saving you even more money over time.

-If your home is especially shady and you aren’t willing to take down the surrounding trees, Garrison said it can take nearly double the time for payback.
-“Any shading on the roof reduces the amount of production,” Garrison said.
+If your home is especially shady and you aren’t willing to take down the surrounding trees, it can take nearly double the time for payback.
+“Any shading on the roof reduces the amount of production,” Garrison warns.